Leonardocvaleriano/MVVM-Pokemon-App/README.md

 <h2>  Objective 🎯</h2>
-<p> The objective of the study plan was: Develop an App which consume the network data with the retrofit library and also retrieve the data with the Room library,following the MVVM desgin pattern  <br>
+<p> Plan of study objective: Develop an App which consume the network data with the retrofit library and also retrieve the data with the Room library, following the MVVM desgin pattern  <br>

 <h2> Features of the project 🔨 </h2>